-- operates with a high-seat density of 189 seats (which will increase to 197 when the Boeing 737-MAX-200 starts being delivered in fiscal year 2020) and an all-economy configuration, as opposed to the 162 seats and two-class configuration of the Boeing 737-800 aircraft used by traditional network airlines, reducing fuel burn and emissions per seat-kilometer flown; - has reduced per-passenger emissions through higher load factors (94% in fiscal year 2017); - better utilizes existing infrastructure by operating out of underutilized secondary and regional airports throughout Europe, which limits the use of holding patterns and taxiing times, thus reducing fuel burn and emissions and reducing the need for new airport infrastructure; - provides direct services as opposed to connecting flights, in order to limit the need for passengers to transfer at main hubs and thus reduces the number of take-offs and landings per journey from four to two, reducing fuel burn and emissions per journey; and - has no late-night departures of aircraft, reducing the impact of noise emissions.
+- operates with a high-seat density of 189 seats (which will increase to 197 when the Boeing 737-MAX-200 starts being delivered in fiscal year 2020) and an all-economy configuration, as opposed to the 162 seats and two-class configuration of the Boeing 737-800 aircraft used by traditional network airlines, reducing fuel burn and emissions per seat-kilometer flown; - has reduced per-passenger emissions through higher load factors (95% in fiscal year 2018); - better utilizes existing infrastructure by operating out of underutilized secondary and regional airports throughout Europe, which limits the use of holding patterns and taxiing times, thus reducing fuel burn and emissions and reducing the need for new airport infrastructure; - provides mainly direct services as opposed to connecting flights, in order to limit the need for passengers to transfer at main hubs and thus reduces the number of take-offs and landings per journey from four to two, reducing fuel burn and emissions per journey; and - has no scheduled late-night departures of aircraft, reducing the impact of noise emissions.

 Emissions Trading.
-On November 19, 2008, the European Council of Ministers adopted legislation to add aviation to the EU Emissions Trading Scheme as of 2012.
-This scheme, which has thus far applied mainly to energy producers, is a cap-and-trade system for $CO_2$ emissions to encourage industries to improve their $CO_2$ efficiency.
-Under the legislation, airlines were granted initial $CO_2$ allowances based on historical "revenue ton kilometers" and a $CO_2$ efficiency benchmark.
+On November 19, 2008, the European Union adopted legislation to add aviation to the EU Emissions Trading Scheme as of 2012.
+This scheme, which has thus far applied mainly to energy producers, is a cap-and-trade system for CO2 emissions to encourage industries to improve their CO2 efficiency.
+Under the legislation, airlines were granted initial CO2 allowances based on historical "revenue ton kilometers" and a CO2 efficiency benchmark.
 Any shortage of allowances has to be purchased in the open market and/or at government auctions.
 Management believes that this legislation is likely to have a negative impact on the European airline industry.
 Ryanair takes its environmental responsibilities seriously and intends to continue to improve its environmental efficiency and to minimize emissions.
 Under Regulation 7 of The U.K. Companies Act 2006 (Strategic Report and Directors' Report) Regulations 2013, Ryanair is obliged to state its annual quantity of emissions in tons of carbon dioxide equivalent.
 Ryanair's EU Emissions Trading Scheme monitoring, reporting and allowance surrender obligations are mandated on a calendar year basis.
-During calendar year 2016, Ryanair emitted 9,672,283 tCO2 (Calendar 2015: 8,638,838), which equates to 0.083 tCO2 (Calendar 2015: 0.085) per passenger.
+During calendar year 2017, Ryanair emitted 10,765,881 tCO2 (Calendar 2016: 9,672,283), which equates to 0.084 tCO2 (Calendar 2016: 0.083) per passenger.